Taapie/hassio-addons/caddy/README.md

 #### remote (str)

 Ip or url for the proxified server.
-If not set default to 172.17.0.1 (docker host).
+If not set defaults to 172.17.0.1 (docker host).

 #### insecure (bool)